 If you’ve ever glanced at your boarding pass and wondered about the mysterious three-letter code “SEQ,” you’re not alone.
-Travel documents can be a bit confusing with funny codes like SBY and SEQ.
+Travel documents can be a bit confusing with funny codes like SBY and GTE for example.
 Fear not! – understanding what “SEQ” means on your boarding pass is simpler than you might think.

 “SEQ” stands for “Sequence”.

-In simple terms, this number represents the order in which passengers have checked in for their flight.
+In simple terms, sequence and the number next to it represents the order in which passengers have checked in for their flight.

 For example, if your boarding pass displays “SEQ 002,” it means you’re the second person to have checked in for that flight.
 Conversely, if you see “SEQ 050,” you’re the fiftieth person who has checked in for their flight.